-Care for a condition other than a terminal illness
+Care for a condition other than your terminal illness

 Your hospice benefit covers care for your terminal illness and related conditions.
-Once you start getting hospice care, your hospice benefit should cover everything you need related to your terminal illness, even if you remain in a Medicare Advantage Plan (like an HMO or PPO) or other Medicare health plan.
+Once you start getting hospice care, your hospice benefit should cover everything you need related to your terminal illness, even if you remain in a Medicare Advantage Plan or other Medicare health plan.